OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:157

-> Many are my persecutors and my enemies,
+> Numerous are my persecutors and my enemies,
 > Yet I do not turn aside from Your testimonies.

 ## Psalm 119:158

-> I see the treacherous and loathe them,
+> I see the treacherous and feel disdain,
 > Because they do not keep Your word.

 ## Psalm 119:159